spdx/spdx-3-model/model/Software/Classes/Sbom.md

 # Sbom

+## Summary

+A container for a grouping of SPDX-3.0 content characterizing details about a software product.

 ## Description

 A Software Bill of Materials (SBOM) is a container for a grouping of SPDX-3.0 content characterizing details about a software product.
-This could include details of the content and composition of the product, provenence details of the product and/or its composition, licensing information, known quality or security issues, etc.
+This could include details of the content and composition of the product, provenance details of the product and/or its composition, licensing information, known quality or security issues, etc.

 ## Metadata